Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Method

 \subsection{Algorithm}

-Quantum Clustering is a new machine learning algorithm based on the Schr\"{o}dinger equation.
+Quantum Clustering\citep{liu2016analyzing,nasios2007kernel,horn2001algorithm} is a new machine learning algorithm based on the Schr\"{o}dinger equation.
 In our work, we choose the time-independent Schr\"{o}dinger equation Eq(\ref{equ:1}) \citep{feynman1965feynman}.
 We use this equation to explore graph structures at a deeper level.
 The algorithm process can be decomposed into the following steps.

 Here H denotes Hamiltonian operator, which is an operator that describes the energy of a quantum system. \emph{$\psi(x)$} denotes Wave function, which is the fundamental physical quantity that describes a quantum system. and \emph{v(x)} denotes potential function, which is describing the probability density function of the input data\citep{nasios2007kernel}.
 Given a Gaussian wave function Eq(\ref{equ:2}), use the Schr\"{o}dinger equation to calculate the potential function.
 Here $\sigma$ denotes the width parameter.
+In the graph structure, we assume that when there is an edge between two nodes, the distance between the two nodes is the weight of the edge.
+If there is no edge between two nodes, then the distance between them is a maximum value higher than other weights.

 Thus, the potential function \emph{v(x)} could be solved as: